-The documentation or evidence may vary depending on the system used to complete the checks.
-If you perform a manual search of the website lists, you may use a screen print of the results.
-If you perform the checks using a more automated system or program, your documentation may be based on the information available within that system.
-Regardless of the process you use to perform the required checks, the documentation to verify compliance with the requirements should clearly identify the name of the entity or individual checked, the date the check was performed, and the results of the check.
+The documentation or evidence may vary depending on the system used to complete these checks.
+If you perform a manual search of the website lists, you may use a screen print of the results of the checks.
+If you perform these checks using a more automated system or program, your documentation may be based on the information available within that system.
+Regardless of the process you use to perform these required checks, the documentation to verify compliance with this requirement should clearly identify the name of the entity or individual checked the date the check was performed, and the results of the check.